kitzeslab/opensoundscape/README.md

 * For Windows users, we strongly recommend using WSL2 which facilitates happy coding
 * We support Python 3.10, 3.11, 3.12, and 3.13 (but current github runners only test on Python 3.13)
 * Most computer cluster users should follow the Linux installation instructions
-* For older Macs (Intel chip), use this workaround since newer PyTorch versions are not found by pip (replace `NAME` with the desired name of your enviornment):
+* For older Macs (Intel chip), use this workaround since newer PyTorch versions are not found by pip (replace `NAME` with the desired name of your environment):

 ```
 conda create -n NAME python=3.11